Symmetries of $\mathfrak{gl}_N$-foams: Topological preliminaries

 \begin{prop} Relations \eqref{eq:cat-empty}, \eqref{eq:cat-circle}, \eqref{eq:cat-assoc}, \eqref{eq:cat-digon}, \eqref{eq:cat-bad-digon} and \eqref{eq:cat-square} are satisfied by $\tqftfunc[s]$. \end{prop}

 \begin{proof}[Sketch of proof] The foams used in \cite{RW1} to define these isomorphisms are \spherical{}.
 Therefore the proof applies {\sl mutatis mutandis} to $\tqftfunc[s]$. \end{proof}

+One of the foams used for the categorification of relation \eqref{eq:cat-bad-square} is not \spherical{}.
+This is why it is excluded from the statement.

-There is a special class of webs and foams for which $\tqftfunc$ and $\tqftfunc[s]$ agree.
+Vinyl graphs are a special kind of webs for which $\tqftfunc$ and $\tqftfunc[s]$ coincide.
+We will not use this coincidence later but we think this might be of independent interest.

 Recall that vinyl graphs are directed webs in $\annulus$.
 Note that any vinyl graph $\web$ has a well-defined index $\indexweb$: that is the sum of thicknesses of edges intersected by a generic ray, see Figure~\ref{fig:exa-vinyl-graphs}.
 Collections of concentric positively oriented circles of various thicknesses provide examples of vinyl graphs.
 They are denoted $\SS_{\underline{k}}$ where $\underline{k}$ is the list of thicknesses, read from the center of the annulus going outwards, (see Figure~\ref{fig:exa-vinyl-graphs}).

 \begin{dfn} Let $\web_0$ and $\web_1$ be two vinyl graph A \emph{vinyl foam} $\foam\co \web_0 \to \web_1$ is a foam in $\annulus \times[0,1]$ such that the projection onto $\SS^1\times [0,1]$ has no critical points.
 As usual, these foams are regarded up to ambient isotopy.
 Note that in such a situation, $\web_0$ and $\web_1$ have necessarily the same index $\indexweb$.
 We then say that $\foam$ has \emph{index} $\indexweb$. \end{dfn}